Ravi Zacharias: Repercussions

-In their release of the full report, the board of RZIM stated that it was "shocked and grieved by Ravi's actions", and apologized to his victims: "Words cannot come close to expressing the sorrow that we feel for what you have been through or the gratitude we feel for the bravery with which you have responded."
-Carson Weitnauer, a former RZIM employee, referred to Zacharias "one of [his generation's] greatest frauds," a "sexual predator", and a "uniquely charismatic manipulator."
+In their release of the full report, the board of RZIM stated that it was "shocked and grieved by Ravi's actions" and apologized to his victims: "Words cannot come close to expressing the sorrow that we feel for what you have been through or the gratitude we feel for the bravery with which you have responded."
+Carson Weitnauer, a former RZIM employee, referred to Zacharias as "one of [his generation's] greatest frauds," a "sexual predator", and a "uniquely charismatic manipulator."

-On Feb 12, 2021, Zacharias Trust, the UK branch of RZIM, decided to change its name and cut ties to the parent ministry, criticizing their response to the scandal as inadequate.
-By Feb 24, RZIM Africa had suspended its operations while RZIM itself scaled back its website.
-On March 8, RZIM stated it would alter its name and remove all material related to Zacharias.
+On 12 February 2021, Zacharias Trust, the UK branch of RZIM, decided to change its name and cut ties to the parent ministry, criticizing their response to the scandal as inadequate.
+By 24 February, RZIM Africa had suspended its operations while RZIM itself scaled back its website.
+On 8 March, RZIM stated it would alter its name and remove all material related to Zacharias.
 As a result of falling donations, RZIM decided to make 60% of its workforce worldwide redundant and changed from running evangelists and apologists to making grants to other organizations, supporting evangelism and "the prevention of and caring for victims of sexual abuse."
 In addition, RZIM Canada began winding down operations.

-On Feb.
-12, 2021 The IWU Society of World Changers Committee unanimously voted to remove Ravi Zacharias from the Society of World Changers.
+On 12 February 2021, the IWU Society of World Changers Committee unanimously voted to remove Ravi Zacharias from the Society of World Changers.

-On Feb.
-19, 2021, the Alliance World Fellowship revoked Zacharias' ordination after its own investigation confirmed a "pattern of predatory behaviour."
+On 19 February 2021, the Alliance World Fellowship revoked Zacharias' ordination after its own investigation confirmed a "pattern of predatory behaviour."
 HarperCollins Christian Publishing, which includes Zondervan and Thomas Nelson, confirmed that it would no longer sell books by Zacharias and that it was working with Christian author Lee Strobel to remove Zacharias from other works.

 In early August 2021, the Brad Sohn Law Firm filed a lawsuit on behalf of several former RZIM donors, including NFL player Derek Carrier and his wife Dora, seeking the return of donations they had given to RZIM between 2004 and 9 February 2021.
-The plaintiffs asserted that they donated to RZIM believing it was to finance spreading the Christian message when in fact the money financed Zacharias' predatory behavior.
+The plaintiffs asserted that they donated to RZIM, believing it was to finance spreading the Christian message, when in fact the money financed Zacharias' predatory behavior.
+The case was settled and dismissed in April 2023, after the district court granted RZIM's motion to strike the class in March 2023.

 Personal life

-On 7 May 1972, Zacharias married Margaret "Margie" Reynolds, whom he met at his church's youth group.
-They had three children, Sarah, Nathan, and Naomi.
+On 7 May 1972, Zacharias married Margaret "Margie" Reynolds, whom he had met at his church's youth group.
+They had three children.
 He lived in Atlanta, Georgia.

 In March 2020, Zacharias announced that he had been diagnosed with sarcoma of the sacrum, and on 19 May 2020, he died of that cancer at his home in Atlanta at the age of 74.
-Following his death, a number of high-profile Christians posted messages online detailing Zacharias's influence upon them.
+Following his death, many high-profile Christians posted messages online detailing Zacharias's influence upon them.

 Then-White House press secretary Kayleigh McEnany and then-U.S. Vice President Mike Pence were among many who expressed their sympathies for Zacharias following his death.